Green Goddess Hummus

 • Salt and pepper

 • Pistachios.
 Roasted and salted are the tastiest.
-I like them because they're green and on-theme, but pine nuts work great too.
+I like them because they're on-theme with this green goddess recipe, but pine nuts work great too.

 • Sesame seeds.
 Optional, but pretty to scatter on top if you have them on-hand.